danieloskarsson/jsond/README.md

 An arbitrary number of mathematical sets and intervals [ISO-80000-2] MAY be used to define a subset of numbers.

+A corresponding JSON number MUST match a number in the defined subset.

 	integer = [ minus ] zero / ( digit1-9 *DIGIT )

 	number = integer [ frac ] [ exp ]